Skip to Search

 Africa Bibliography.
 Manchester, England: Manchester University Press.
 Annual.
 1984-1998.

 Evaluated source for years 1996 through 1998.
 Most useful information found under specific country entries for X and Y under "current events."
-Author index also useful for.[given] subject areas once you have developed a list [of authors working in these areas].
-Unfortunately, with just a few exceptions, seems to repeat most sources I already found electronically.
+Author index also useful for [given] subject areas once you have developed a list [of authors working in these areas].
+Unfortunately, with just a few exceptions, it seems to repeat most sources I already found electronically.

 [A second student's evaluation of the same source:]

-I chose 1985 to review because it was the height of the anti-apartheid struggle.
+I chose 1985 to review because it was the height of the anti-Apartheid struggle.
 I thought the bibliography was very well organized both by country and subject, although the subject headings could have been better selected.
 It was heavily weighted towards the social sciences and each country had a selection of history texts, which was helpful.
 I found two new sources under the "Social Anthropology" subject heading for South Africa.
 One was X. The other book will be really helpful; it is an early study on Y.

 International African Bibliography.
 London: Mansell.
 Quarterly.
 1977-Present.